If I ask you why blogs fail? Your answers will include many reasons, challenges, obstacles, and excuses, right?

 If more than 25% of your Facebook friends are your family members, old schoolmates, ex-football club colleagues, etc., then you probably don’t have followers for your blog business.

 If you care about keeping tabs on what your family members ate last night?
 What clothes are the dogs putting on this morning?

 Consider creating a separate Facebook account mainly for categories of people like this.

-By doing this, your social media status updates will be more targeted and relevant to your followers.
+Doing this will make your social media status updates more targeted and relevant to your followers.